 config.yaml, package a model.py and its dependencies into a Truss bundle, iterate against your code with truss watch, and push releases to Baseten.
 It also includes the framework workflows for Chains, Training, and Loops.
 Truss is Python; install with uvx truss or pip install truss.

-The Baseten CLI Private beta is the workspace-operations tool.
+The Baseten CLI Beta is the workspace-operations tool.
 You use it to manage organizations, API keys, secrets, and the deployment lifecycle: promoting development deployments to production, activating or deactivating environments, terminating individual replicas, and so on.
 It also calls models and the Baseten API.
 Every Baseten-native command supports --output json and --jq filtering, which makes it the right tool to reach for in CI pipelines, scripts, and runbooks.
-The Baseten CLI is Go; download a release from GitHub releases.
-Access is limited during the beta.
+The Baseten CLI is open source; install it by downloading a release.

 Both CLIs authenticate against the same Baseten backend and the two are designed to coexist.